snowplow/documentation/docs/tutorials/setting-up-r-to-perform-more-sophisticated-analysis-on-your-snowplow-data/index.md

 ---
-title: "Tutorial: Setting up R to perform more sophisticated analysis on your Snowplow data"
+title: "Setting up R to perform more sophisticated analysis on your Snowplow data"
 description: "How to set up R for analysis of Snowplow data"
 date: "2021-03-26"
 sidebar_position: 80